 Our main tip is to start small.
 Obtain the equipment that you know you are going to use and add to it slowly.

 There are many different types of artificial studio lights available.
 Every light, whether Strobe, LED, Tungsten or Fluorescent have different purposes.
+On top of this, you’ll notice that each light adds a different colour cast to your subject.

 For example, LED lights last a long time and rarely need replacing.
 Yet, their strength is sub-par when compared to strobe.